enasequence/read_docs/assembly/metagenome.rst

 To best represent your data, please submit as many of the levels as you can that are applicable to your study.

-**Please note**: MAG submissions should only consist of high quality, unique, single-taxon representative assemblies.

-For submission of MAGs, only one assembly for each assembled species within a biome (either the best quality or a de-replicated genome) can also be submitted as a MAG to represent that species.

-This prevents any particular species within an environmental sample/biome from being over-represented and keeps data informative and searchable.

-You can submit MAGs as stand-alone if you intend to submit only a small representative set within your study but please follow the specific guidance on how to do this.
+Submission of **binned metagenomes** or **Metagenome-Assembled Genomes** follows different rules as they are considered derived assemblies.

+When it comes to submission of derived assemblies you will be asked to register additional 'virtual' samples for each assembly (a **binned** sample or a **MAG** sample).

 .. image:: ../images/metadata_model_derivedanalysis.png
    :align: center

-When it comes to submission of **binned metagenomes** or **Metagenome-Assembled Genomes** you will be asked to register additional 'virtual' samples for each assembly (a **binned** sample or a **MAG** sample).

 This is because a binned assembly or MAG is not an assembly of the whole set of raw metagenomic data but in fact an assembly derived from a smaller subset of those data.
 These virtual samples represents the subset of that data and hold all metadata related to the taxonomy of that subset as well as methods used to derive it.